 PHP Submits Public Comment Opposing Proposed Changes to Public Charge Regulation

 In October 2018, Philadelphia Health Partnership submitted a public comment in opposition to proposed changes to public charge regulation.
-The rule would increase health disparities by making it harder for immigrants to obtain Lawful Permanent Residence status in the United States if they receive certain public benefits, including Medicaid, SNAP, and housing assistance.
-We believe the rule would harm the health and well-being of children, families, and communities.
+The rule would increase health disparities by making it harder for immigrants to obtain Lawful Permanent Residence status in the United States if they receive certain public benefits.

 Philadelphia Health Partnership (PHP) strongly opposes the Department of Homeland Security’s proposed changes to “public charge” regulation, which we believe would jeopardize access to care and services that are critical to the health and well-being of children, families, and communities.
 At PHP, we strive to advance health equity, rooted in our belief that factors such as national origin, ethnicity, race, and socio-economic status should not influence access to the supports and opportunities that people need to thrive.
 Over two decades, we have learned that improving health outcomes in Philadelphia County requires connecting people with health care and social services, including nutritious food and housing assistance.